 Inspirations

-Described as an “intoxicating vocalist” (Vancouver Sun) with an “individually rigorous tone” (Ben Ratliff, New York Times), Ayelet Rose Gottlieb is an international performer, an explorer of sound, and a seeker of musical adventures.
-She creates in sophisticated simplicity blending jazz, middle-eastern & Jewish music with contemporary composition and conceptual improvisation.
-She is inspired by poetry, nature, magic, science and the vulnerability of the human experience.
+She draws from a wide range of influences, creating a sophisticated simplicity blending jazz, middle-eastern & Jewish music with contemporary composition and conceptual improvisation.
+Ayelet finds her inspiration in poetry, nature, magic, science and the vulnerability of the human experience.
 The music spinning on her record player spans from Jeanne Lee to J. S. Bach.
 From Oum Koulthoum to Ornette Coleman.

 A Journey In Music

-Previous recordings include “Two More Dreams,” an album of lullabies for all ages created with pianist Anat Fort; In “Roadsides” Ayelet connects her eastern and western roots, combining the sound of the Oud with that of the euro-classical guitar and jazz piano; In “Shiv’a” ayelet reflects on the process of mourning in an instrumental composition for string quartet (ETHEL) and percussion (Satoshi Takeishi).
+Previous recordings include “Two More Dreams,” an album of lullabies for all ages created with pianist Anat Fort.
+In “Roadsides” Ayelet connects her eastern and western roots, combining the sound of the Oud with that of the euro-classical guitar and jazz piano.
+In “Shiv’a”, Ayelet reflects on the process of mourning in an instrumental composition for string quartet (ETHEL) and percussion (Satoshi Takeishi).

 On A Personal Note